uniworld-io/developer-docs/docs/getStarted.md

 Java(TM) SE Runtime Environment (build 1.8.0_202-b08)
 Java HotSpot(TM) 64-Bit Server VM (build 25.202-b08, mixed mode)
 ```
 _Please note that, the above package is just for testing.
-Please go to [ocracle page](https://www.oracle.com) register, accept the terms and conditions and then download the right package according to your OS architecture_
+Please go to [oracle page](https://www.oracle.com) register, accept the terms and conditions and then download the right package according to your OS architecture_

 ### Download UniChain node
 ```